“You are enough.”

 Goodie Bag & Giveaway Sponsors

-When and where is the next event taking place?
+Where is the Saturday, November 25th event taking place?

-I really want to participate in this photo series but I’m not sure I can make it to an event!
+I really want to participate in this photo series but I can’t make the November 25 event!
 What can I do?

-We hope to plan future “We’re In This Together” events throughout 2017 and possibly into 2018, but we don’t have dates yet.
-You can also email one of our photographers, Eran Sudds, at firstname.lastname@example.org to set up a private session at her home studio in Tsawwassen.
+We hope to plan future “We’re In This Together” events in 2018, but we don’t have dates yet.
+You can also email one of our photographers, Eran Sudds, at email@example.com to set up a private session at her home studio in Tsawwassen.

 Is there a cost associated with participating?